nodegoat/documentation/domain/README.md

 ### Linked Data

 In Linked Data you create and configure the linked data resources that you use in your Domain.
 See the Linked Data section in the Configuration section for more info on this.
-The Linked Data section in the Usage section outlines the usage of Linked Data resources in your Data Design.
+The Linked Data section in the Usage section outlines the usage of Linked Data resources in your Data Model.